Track anyone or anything with the Google Geolocation API

 accuracy is the accuracy of the estimated location, in meters.
 This represents the radius of a circle around the given location.

-The API returned a location close to my actual position, but with an accuracy radius of 270m - meaning the device could be anywhere within a 270 meter radius.
-That's too imprecise for most tracking applications, especially when alternatives like Apple AirTags can locate a device to within a few meters for under $30.
+The Geolocation API gave a result that was pretty close to where I actually was, but was still a few hundred meters off.
+The response came with an accuracy radius of 270m, which means that I could be anywhere within a 270 meter radius of the returned location.
+That's not good enough for most tracking applications, especially when alternatives like Apple AirTags can locate a device to within a few meters for under $30.

 Note: You can get more accurate results if you include a list of WiFi access points like so: